hestiacp/hestiacp-docs/cli_commands/commands.rst

   v-delete-mail-domain-webmail user demo.com

-this function removes support for webmail from a specified mail domain.
+This function removes support for webmail from a specified mail domain.

 *******************************************************************